Important:

-With SMS scams on the rise, the Australian Communications and Media Authority (ACMA) is stepping up.
-The new SMS sender ID register is designed to protect both businesses and consumers by stopping scammers impersonating well-known brands in text messages.
+With SMS scams on the rise, the Australian Federal Government is stepping up and introducing new legislation.
+The new SMS Sender ID Register is designed to protect both businesses and consumers by stopping scammers impersonating well-known brands in text messages.

 But what does that mean for your business?
 And how can you prepare?
 Let’s break it down.